Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models

 \subsection{Instruction Following Tasks}

-In this section, we specifically focus on multi-turn instruction-following tasks, highlighting their unique characteristics, challenges, and recent benchmark developments.
-Inspired by task categorization of MT-Bench \citep{zheng2023judging}, We group existing multi-turn instruction-following benchmarks into three primary categories: general (mixed) instruction-following, mathematics, and coding.
-Most benchmarks naturally fall into the general category due to their coverage of diverse task types.
-Nevertheless, specialized benchmarks targeting math and coding interactions have also emerged prominently, demonstrating unique evaluation dimensions and challenges distinct from general-purpose tasks.
-Table~\ref{tab:dataset-overview} summarizes these benchmarks, including their evaluation methods, scope, and distinguishing attributes.
+In this section, we focus on multi-turn instruction-following tasks, highlighting their distinctive characteristics, challenges, and recent benchmark developments.
+Inspired by the task categorization used in MT-Bench \citep{zheng2023judging}, we group existing multi-turn instruction-following benchmarks into three primary categories: general (mixed) instruction following, mathematics, and coding.
+As shown in Figure~\ref{fig:tasks}, most benchmarks naturally fall into the general category because they cover diverse task types.
+Nevertheless, specialized benchmarks targeting math and coding interactions have also emerged prominently, demonstrating evaluation dimensions and challenges that differ from general-purpose settings.